raspi/github-stats/README.md

 github-stats fetch
 ```

-Data from GitHub API is cached for one hour.
+Note: data from GitHub API is cached for one hour in `cache` directory.

 Generate SVG for a repository named *heksa*: